simonsmedberg/gitwiki/README.md

 # Example:
 git push origin master
 ```
+**Notis** - Before pushing you need to make sure that you don't overwrite a file.

 ## Fetching
 With the `git fetch` command you can update the local repository's knowledge of which files and branches exists on the remote one.